 “Well I’m not on a field trip.”

 The detective doesn’t laugh.
 I’m vaguely disappointed.
+The humor would have done me some good.
+She waits, expecting, and I know what she's waiting for.
 My throat constricts a little at the idea of actually answering the question.
 It’s like suffocation, or choking.
 My vocal chords spasm around the words, not willing to force them out.

 “Jenny,” I say quietly.